+Market protection: Details to be determined.
 Reporting: Details to be determined.
 5.4.
-Voluntary Market Overview (under development)

-Name of scheme: IDXCarbon for trading through carbon exchange.
+Voluntary Market Overview (under development) Name of scheme: IDXCarbon for trading through carbon exchange.
+Year of launch: 2023.
 Scope of scheme: Any enterprise holding emissions reduction certificates (sertifikat pengurangan emisi gas emisi rumah kaca) (SPE-GRK) and/or technical approval for emissions ceiling for business actors (persetujuan teknis batas atas emisi bagi pelaku usaha) (PTBAE-PU).
-It is expected that to participate in the voluntary carbon market, an entity will need to register and open an account with SRN PPI (a unique code will be issued)6 and provide its emissions profile information.
+It is expected that to participate in the voluntary carbon market, an entity will need to register and open an account with SRN PPI (a unique code will be issued) and provide its emissions profile information.

-Greenhouse gases: The definition of carbon trading under the CEV Regulation is limited to the sale and purchase of 'carbon units' (defined as proof of ownership in the form of a certificate expressed in one tonne of carbon dioxide and registered at SRN PPI).
+- Greenhouse gases: The definition of carbon trading under the CEV Regulation is limited to the sale and purchase of 'carbon units' (defined as proof of ownership in the form of a certificate expressed in one tonne of carbon dioxide and registered at SRN PPI).
 Based on this definition, it appears that carbon dioxide is the only greenhouse gas that is contemplated to be covered by the voluntary carbon market.
 It is however anticipated that other greenhouse gases will be included, subject to the mutual recognition mechanism as prescribed by the MOEF.
-We note that the CEV Regulation currently recognises methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride as greenhouse gas emissions.8 and IDX in the context of IDXCarbon implementation.

-Regulator: Directorate General of Climate Change Control (DGCCC) at the MOEF, and the OJK creation, registration, and transfer of SPE-GRK are set out in MOEF Reg 21/2022.9 The rules concerning PTBAE-PU depend on the sectoral ministry overseeing the particular sector.
+We note that the CEV Regulation currently recognises methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride as greenhouse gas emissions. - Regulator: Directorate General of Climate Change Control (DGCCC) at the MOEF, and the OJK and IDX in the context of IDXCarbon implementation. - Principal unit traded: SPE-GRK (for offset trading) and PTBAE-PU (for emissions trading).
+The rules for the creation, registration, and transfer of SPE-GRK are set out in MOEF Reg 21/2022.
+The rules concerning PTBAE-PU depend on the sectoral ministry overseeing the particular sector.